jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 its use of cyber\-enabled influence operations to achieve greater impact.
 In July and September
-2022, Iranian state actors that we assess are linked to Irans Ministry of Intelligence and Security, conducted destructive attacks against the Albanian government.
+2022, Iranian state actors that we assess are linked to Iran’s Ministry of Intelligence and Security, conducted destructive attacks against the Albanian government.
 Note 7 The attacks were followed by a coordinated influence operation by a cyber persona called Homeland Justice that has lasted up until the time of this writing.
-Homeland Justices narratives aligned with the messaging in the cyberattacks, calling on Albania to stop harboring members of the Mujahedin\-e Khalq, an Iranian dissident group that
+Homeland Justice’s narratives aligned with the messaging in the cyberattacks, calling on Albania to stop harboring members of the Mujahedin\-e Khalq, an Iranian dissident group that